 Ray-Ban RB3025 Aviator

-For something a little different, the Ray-Ban RB2132 are worth checking out too.
+For something a little different, the Ray-Ban RB2132 is worth checking out too.
 They have the classic Wayfarer shape.

 The Nylon TR90 frame is lightweight and flexible to ensure that the sunglasses sit comfortably on your temples while also being able to withstand sudden ground shocks.